-- 1. Make sure water to the cover plate is off, then remove the cover plate. - 2.
+- 1. Make sure water to the cover plate is off. - 2.
+Remove the cover plate. - 3.
 Turn on cooling to the rest of the plates, especially the cavity plates.

 Mold-Masters recommends a separate cooling circuit for the cover plate, to be able to assemble and disassemble it without affecting other cooling circuits.